-Alternative 1.3 would consist of in-place remediation of soils located below the water table in RAOC-1.
+Alternative 1.3 would consist of in-place remediation of groundwater in RAOC-1.
 This would be performed in conjunction with source area soil removal as described in Alternative 1.2 above.
 The ISCO would involve injection of a chemical oxidizer throughout the area of impacted groundwater, which should result in the eventual breakdown of COCs to harmless chemical bi-products such as carbon dioxide and water.

 Follow-up groundwater monitoring would be required to document the effectiveness of the remedial action.
+Supplemental injection of a chemical oxidizer could be performed if needed to achieve remedial objectives.